SimCS: Simulation for Domain Incremental Online Continual Segmentation: Experiments

 \subsection{Experimental Setup}

 During our experiments we set the learning rate to $7\times10^{-3}$ throughout all of our experiments, following~\cite{douillard2021plop}.
 For regularization based methods, we set $\lambda=1, 10, 50$ for MAS, EWC, and LwF, respectively.
 For Experience Replay method, we deployed First In First Out (FIFO) algorithm for updating our replay buffer.
-That is, recently received examples from the stream will replace examples stored the the begining of the buffer.
+That is, recently received examples from the stream will replace examples stored the the beginning of the buffer.
+For all of our experiments, we utilized 2 NVIDIA V100 GPUs to run each experiment.